rlk/site/articles/deconvolve/index.md

 Copyright &copy; 2012&ndash;2013 [Robert Kooima](http://kooima.net).

 [GIGO][] is set of command-line image processing utilities.
-GIGO's reason for being is the enablement of image processing tasks on very large images, consisting of hundreds of billions or even trillions of pixels, that choke most image editing tools.
+GIGO enables image processing tasks on very large images consisting of hundreds of billions or even trillions of pixels that choke most image editing tools.
 GIGO's complimentary goal is the enablement of *frequency domain* operations at all scales, which the majority of image editing tools don't even touch.
-This document introduces the frequency domain and demonstrates *deconvolution*, one of many image processing tasks that can be accomplished only through frequency domain processing.
+This article introduces the frequency domain and demonstrates *deconvolution*, one of many image processing tasks that can be accomplished only through frequency domain processing.
 The motivation for this example was found at large on the web...

-## Background
+## Motivation

-In November of 2011 a [question][] was posed to [Ask Metafilter][askme] seeking help in interpreting a blury photograph of the number plate on a passing truck.
+In November of 2011 a [question][] was posed to [Ask Metafilter][askme] seeking help in interpreting a blurry photograph of the number plate on a passing truck.
 The posting user, "[gentle][]" from Oslo, was tight-lipped about why this information was needed, but helpful-as-ever AskMe went to work anyway.
 Eventually, a user named "[trevyn][]" of San Francisco would [answer][] the question in spectacular fashion, having applied [Mathematica][]'s image deconvolution capabilities to determine the number beyond any shadow of a doubt.

-In this example, we'll use GIGO to reproduce trevyn's result and read the plate.
+We'll use GIGO to reproduce trevyn's result and read the plate.
 [This][original] is the original image.
 As of this writing, the question, the answer, the image, and its decovolution all remain publicly accessible on Ask Metafilter. gentle's question has 36 favorites and trevyn's answer has 302 (which is a lot), with many subsequent posters astonished at the capability of image deconvolution.
 Many people learned what deconvolution was that day, and the thread is a great piece of AskMe.
 However, gentle never did follow up as to the reason for the question or the utility of the answer.
 For all I know, it may be sensitive.
 I am rehosting the original image here, and if gentle has a problem then he may contact me to remove it.

 [gigo]:        http://kooima.net/applications.html#gigo
 [askme]:       http://ask.metafilter.com/